Gautamrajanand/clipforge/PLG_TESTING_CHECKLIST.md

 #### Steps:
 1. [ ] **Sign Up**
-   - Navigate to `/sign-up`
+   - Navigate to `/sign-up` ✅
-   - Create new account (use test email)
+   - Create new account (use test email) ✅
-   - Check redirect to dashboard
+   - Check redirect to dashboard ✅

 2. [ ] **Onboarding Survey** (NEW)
-   - Verify survey appears after 500ms delay
+   - Verify survey appears after 500ms delay ✅
-   - **Step 1:** Select role (4 options)
+   - **Step 1:** Select role (4 options) ✅
-   - **Step 2:** Select goal (4 options)
+   - **Step 2:** Select goal (4 options) ✅
-   - **Step 3:** Select platforms (multi-select, 6 options)
+   - **Step 3:** Select platforms (multi-select, 6 options) ✅
-   - Verify progress bar updates (1/3, 2/3, 3/3)
+   - Verify progress bar updates (1/3, 2/3, 3/3) ✅
-   - Test "Back" button navigation
+   - Test "Back" button navigation ✅
-   - Test "Skip for now" option
+   - Test "Skip for now" option ✅
-   - Verify "Next" button only enabled when selection made
+   - Verify "Next" button only enabled when selection made ✅
-   - Check smooth animations between steps
+   - Check smooth animations between steps ✅

 3. [ ] **Welcome Modal**
-   - Verify modal appears after survey completion/skip
+   - Verify modal appears after survey completion/skip ✅
-   - Check modal shows:
+   - Check modal shows: ✅
-     - Welcome message
+     - Welcome message - pop up came after survey completion ✅
-     - 3 key features (Upload, AI Magic, Free Trial)
+     - 3 key features (Upload, AI Magic, Free Trial) - I didnt read the information but main subtitle implroved
-     - Credit information (150 credits)
+     - Credit information (150 credits) ✅
-     - "Try with Sample Video" button
+     - "Try with Sample Video" button - now this is not present which is good
-     - "Upload My Own Video" button
+     - "Upload My Own Video" button - same as above, only one CTA
-   - Test both CTA buttons
+   - Test both CTA buttons - not applicable anymore
-   - Verify modal can be closed
+   - Verify modal can be closed - ✅ it did close

 3. [ ] **Onboarding Checklist**
-   - Check checklist appears on dashboard
+   - Check checklist appears on dashboard ✅
    - Verify 5 steps are visible:
-     - [ ] Upload your first video
+     - [ ] Upload your first video - this has been removed
-     - [ ] Create AI clips
+     - [ ] Create AI clips ✅
-     - [ ] Add captions
+     - [ ] Add captions ✅
-     - [ ] Reframe video
+     - [ ] Reframe video ✅
-     - [ ] Export and share
+     - [ ] Export and share ✅
-   - Test step completion tracking
+   - Test step completion tracking - dont think this has happened yet

 4. [ ] **Multi-Step Onboarding**
-   - If implemented, test step-by-step guide
+   - If implemented, test step-by-step guide - dont know what this means
-   - Verify tooltips and highlights
+   - Verify tooltips and highlights - not yet - can provide option under help and support in drop down
    - Test skip/next functionality

 **Expected Results:**
-- ✅ Smooth signup flow
+- ✅ Smooth signup flow - ✅ yes but i thinkk i can see a pop up blinking when i click different pages or options, maybe just in my head
-- ✅ Welcome modal shows once
+- ✅ Welcome modal shows once - ✅ yes, logged out and in and i did not see it again
-- ✅ Checklist visible and interactive
+- ✅ Checklist visible and interactive - not interactive, does not update on completing tasks
-- ✅ Progress tracked correctly
+- ✅ Progress tracked correctly - yes but only mentioned clips, should just mention services used instead as this will not make sense if users dont use clips.
+- ✅ Intercom working - no blank

+####################################################

 **Analytics Events to Check:**
 - `user_signed_up`